mafernando/laravel-app/readme.md

 	$ php artisan migrate
 	$ php artisan db:seed

-The app should now be visible on port 8000 of the ip of your docker-machine.
+The app should now be visible on port 8000 of your docker-machine IP address.